Derkino/Rappelz-Fetcher/README.md

 3. Be sure you have Node-JS installed on the Host

-4. Go to the Cloned repository folder, then edit your creditential in config.js
+4. Go to the Cloned repository folder, then edit your creditential into the .env file

 5. Open a terminal into the cloned repository folder and run